Notebooks-Now/submission-instructions/setup.md

 venue: Repository Setup
 ---

 Submission templates are available via the [Notebooks Now!
-GitHub Organisation (github.com/Notebooks-Now)](https://github.com/Notebooks-Now).
+GitHub Organization (github.com/Notebooks-Now)](https://github.com/Notebooks-Now).

 ```{figure} images/agu-github-org.png

 ```

-🛠 Select one of the **full** templates corresponding to the authoring tools you wish to use for your submission either MyST Markdown or Quarto.
+🛠 Select one of the **full** templates corresponding to the authoring tools you wish to use for your submission, either MyST Markdown or Quarto.

 - 🔗 [Notebooks-Now/submission-myst-full](https://github.com/Notebooks-Now/submission-myst-full)
 - 🔗 [Notebooks-Now/submission-quarto-full](https://github.com/Notebooks-Now/submission-quarto-full)